What To Do (and Not to Do) During a Water Damage

 Clean water can come from multiple sources such as toilet supply lines, dishwasher supply lines, an ice maker line to the fridge, or a hot or cold water supply line from your sink or shower.
 Essentially any source where the water does not encounter contaminates.

-Contaminated water can come from floodwater, toilet overflows, roof leaks, or slab leaks.
+Contaminated water can come from a toilet overflow, roof leaks, slab leaks, or flood water.
 Essentially any source where the water encounters contaminates and potentially a high degree of waste.

 When Handling Damage from Clean Water: